ammod-ubn/ammod-portal-interface/README.md

 * install requirements.txt: `pip install -r requirements.txt`
 * [make an account](https://ammod.gfbio.dev/oidc/authenticate/) for the AMMOD portal and notify the administrators to gain access to the API
 * copy `api_config.example.json` to `api_config.json` and insert your API credentials
-* for any processing step inside `steps/` that requires addition model weight files not stored inside the repository, download the corresponding weights
+* for any processing step inside `steps/` that requires additional model weight files not stored inside the repository, download the corresponding weights

 ## Architecture and Dataflow